sreerammarimuthu/portfolio/README.md

 GitHub Actions - Deployment
 Modular Components - Built from scratch for reusability and clarity

-### Live Site - View it here: https://sreerammarimuthu.github.io/portfolio/
+### View the live site here: https://sreerammarimuthu.github.io/portfolio/

 #### This repo is both an interesting personal experiment in LLM efficiency and a public-facing portfolio that clearly showcases my technical and research expertise.